-- 11. All Complaints shall initially be reviewed by the Director, Standards Enforcement to determine if the Complaint should: - 11.1 proceed to review by the Professional Conduct Committee in accordance with sections 12 and 13; or - be reviewed by the Director, Standards Enforcement in accordance with section 14 and 15. - 12.
-The Professional Conduct Committee shall review every Complaint referred to in section 11.1 and determine: - if it has jurisdiction as set out in sections 8, 9, and 10; and, if so - if, on the information, documents and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or the Student Code. - 13.
+- 11. All Complaints shall initially be reviewed by the Vice President, Complaints and Investigations to determine if the Complaint should: - 11.1 proceed to review by the Professional Conduct Committee in accordance with sections 12 and 13; or - 11.2 be reviewed by the Vice President, Complaints and Investigations in accordance with section 14 and 15. - 12.
+The Professional Conduct Committee shall review every Complaint referred to in section 11.1 and determine: - 12.1 if it has jurisdiction as set out in sections 8, 9, and 10; and, if so - if, on the information, documents and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or the Student Code. - 13.
 At the conclusion of its review, the Professional Conduct Committee shall: - 13.1 take no further action; - provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the review shall be deemed to have been an investigation; - refer the matter, in whole or in part, directly to the Discipline Committee, in which case the review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - 13.5 investigate the Complaint. - 14.
-The Director, Standards Enforcement shall review every Complaint referred to in section 11.2 and determine if: - the Complaint comes within the jurisdiction set out in sections 8, 9, and 10; and if so
+The Vice President, Complaints and Investigations shall review every Complaint referred to in section 11.2 and determine if: - the Complaint comes within the jurisdiction set out in sections 8, 9, and 10; and if so

 - on the information, documents, and materials provided, it appears the subject of the Complaint may have breached a rule in the Code or Student Code of Conduct. - 15.
-At the conclusion of its review the Director, Standards Enforcement, shall: - take no further action, and in this event, in conjunction with subsections 16.1 and 16.2, may review the matters raised in the Complaint with the subjects of the Complaint; - 15.2 refer the Complaint to the Professional Conduct Committee with a recommendation that the Professional Conduct Committee provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the Director, Standards Enforcement's review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - direct the Vice President, Investigations and Prosecutions to appoint an Investigator to investigate the Complaint.
+At the conclusion of its review the Vice President, Complaints and Investigations shall, - take no further action, and in this event, in conjunction with subsections 16.1 and 16.2, may review the matters raised in the Complaint with the subjects of the Complaint; - refer the Complaint to the Professional Conduct Committee with a recommendation that the Professional Conduct Committee provide guidance and advice to, or admonish, the subjects of the Complaint, in which case the Vice President, Complaints and Investigation's review shall be deemed to have been an investigation; - refer the Complaint to the Registrar or elsewhere in CPA Ontario as a matter within their jurisdiction; or - direct the Senior Vice President, Enforcement to appoint an Investigator to investigate the Complaint.

-The Director, Standards Enforcement shall provide a written summary of the review and the action taken under this section to the Professional Conduct Committee.
+The Vice President, Complaints and Investigations shall provide a written summary of the review and the action taken under this section to the Professional Conduct Committee.

-- 16. The Professional Conduct Committee or the Director, Standards Enforcement, as the case may be, shall provide the Complainant and the subjects of the Complaint with: - 16.1 notice of the determination made under section 13 or section 15: - an explanation of any determination made under section 13.1 or 13.2, or section 15.1 or 15.2; and - in the case of an External Complaint, notification to the Complainant of the right of review by the Reviewer of Complaints, as provided in Regulation 15-2, within 30 Days of the determination being made.
+- 16. The Professional Conduct Committee or the Vice President, Complaints and Investigations, as the case may be, shall provide the Complainant and the subjects of the Complaint with: - 16.1 notice of the determination made under section 13 or section 15; - an explanation of any determination made under section 13.1 or 13.2, or section 15.1 or 15.2; and - in the case of an External Complaint, notification to the Complainant of the right of review by the Reviewer of Complaints, as provided in Regulation 15-2, within 30 Days of the determination being made.